MadBomber/blog/_posts/engineering/2024-12-11.md

 ## Agent99 as a Reference Framework

-In its current iteration, the Agent99 Framework does not differ conceptually from other micro-service archecture implementations.
+In its current iteration, the Agent99 Framework does not differ conceptually from other micro-service architecture implementations.
 It enables centralized registration where agents list their capabilities for other agents or applications to discover.
 Agent communications occur via a distributed messaging system.
 The agent99 Ruby gem currently uses AMQP (via the Bunny gem and the RabbitMQ broker) and the NATS-server.

 ### Agent Structure